Deadwood Movie

 https://en.wikipedia.org/wiki/Michael_Hurley_(musician)

-Hog of the Forsaken, by Michael Hurley, provides the melody for the themesong of the TV series Deadwood, and is included in its original entirety at the finale of Deadwood, the Movie (2019)
+Hog of the Forsaken, by Michael Hurley, provides the melody for the theme song of the TV series Deadwood, and is included in its original entirety at the finale of Deadwood, the Movie (2019)

 Hurley was paid $10,000 for the song's usage in the pilot episode of the HBO show.
-The song features in a running plot motif in which the slain of the town are fed to hogs managed by the Chinese citrizen leader in the territorial and mostly lawless Deadwood.
+The song features in a running plot motif in which the slain of the town are fed to hogs managed by the Chinese citizen leader in the territorial and mostly lawless Deadwood.

 "Deadwood: The Movie is a 2019 American television drama film directed by Daniel Minahan and written by David Milch for HBO.
 It is a continuation of the television series of the same name, which ran for three seasons from 2004 to 2006.
 The film reunites the majority of the large ensemble cast, including Timothy Olyphant, Ian McShane, Molly Parker, Paula Malcomson, John Hawkes, and Gerald McRaney, and premiered on May 31, 2019."